Lady Washington: Lady Washington (American merchant ship)

+The Lady Washington, commonly referred to simply as the Washington, was originally a single-masted sloop of 90 tons burden.
+As part of the Columbia Expedition seeking valuable otter furs, she left Boston Harbor on October 1, 1787 under command of Robert Gray.
+She served as consort to the much larger Columbia Rediviva captained by the expedition’s leader John Kendrick.
+The two ships sailed around Cape Horn (the first US-flagged ships to do so) and participated in the maritime fur trade with the coastal indigenous people of the Pacific Northwest.
+After landing near Tillamook, Oregon in August, 1788, fur trade continued through the winter and spring on and in the vicinity of Vancouver Island.

+In August, 1789, Captain Kendrick unexpectedly changed vessels with Gray, assuming command of the Washington.
+Kendrick stayed on the coast until summer, 1790, at which time he sailed the Washington to Macau to sell his cargo of furs.
+While there, Kendrick used proceeds from the fur sales to refit the Lady Washington as a two-masted, square-rigged brig (or brigantine).
+In 1791 he sailed her back to Vancouver Island.
+John Meares claimed that she was the first non-native vessel to circumnavigate Vancouver Island.

 Lady Washington became the first American vessel to reach Japan in an unsuccessful attempt to move some unsold pelts.
 Lady Washington remained in the Pacific trade and eventually foundered in the Philippines in 1797.
 She was lost at the mouth of the Mestizo River, near Vigan, northwest Luzon in July 1797.

 Lady Washington (20th-century replica)

 A ship replica of Lady Washington was built in Aberdeen, Washington, United States in time for the 1989 Washington State Centennial celebrations.
 Aberdeen is located on Grays Harbor, an inlet of the Pacific Ocean named for Robert Gray, the man who entered the harbor under sail for the first time as master of Columbia.

 The ship was designed by marine expert Ray Wallace and built by Richard Miles.
 Wallace is also known for designing the Sailing Ship Columbia in Disneyland alongside Admiral Joe Fowler.

 Named "Washington State's Tall Ship Ambassador", as well as the State Ship, the new Lady Washington is operated by a professional and volunteer crew under the auspices of the Grays Harbor Historical Seaport Authority.
 She sails up and down the Pacific coast, educating students in the history of merchant trading, life of common sailors, and responsibilities of the ship's officers.

 The current replica's mainmast is rigged with a topgallant sail and topsail above a gaff mainsail, as based on the post-Macau refit configuration.
-Old World (UK/international) terminology refers to this sail plan as brigantine, and New World (American) terminology refers to this as a brig (Refer to the explanation sections on the brig, brigantine, and sail plan pages for more information).
+Old World (UK/international) terminology refers to this sail plan as brigantine, and New World (American) terminology refers to this as a brig.

-This ship was talked about extensively on the Disney+ series Prop Culture.
-Episode four was all about Pirates of the Caribbean: Curse of the Black Pearl.